liwa-dev/task-management/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Feel free to fork the project and submit pull requests.

 ## License